 Boondock Off the Beaten Path

-What you give up in luxuries and comfort, you gain in fewer crowds, no reservations required, and beautiful landscapes that, if you get far enough off the beaten path, you might have all to yourself.
+But what you give up in luxuries and comfort, you gain in solitude.
+When boondocking, you can expect fewer crowds, no required reservations, and beautiful landscapes that, if you get far enough off the beaten path, you might have all to yourself.
 Boondocking does require a bit of flexibility, as your preferred camping destination may be taken, inaccessible, or otherwise unavailable.
-You’ll have the most luck snagging your perfect boondocking spot if you arrive before the Friday of Memorial Day, but always be sure to have a plan B in place, just in case.
+You’ll have the most luck snagging your perfect boondocking spot if you arrive before the Friday of Memorial Day—but always be sure to have a backup plan, just in case.

-Instead of picking out the most popular campgrounds on Campendium, take a chance and go to locations that don’t have any photos or reviews.
+Instead of picking out the most popular campgrounds on Campendium, take a chance and go to locations that don’t have as many photos or reviews.
 Utilize the busier Memorial Day weekend to embrace a new adventure and take your chances on less frequented campgrounds.
-Be brave!

-These spaces will likely be less crowded and probably just as or more pristine and accommodating as some of the more popular destinations.
-Especially after the economic burden of COVID-19, these campgrounds will welcome you with open arms.
+These spaces will likely be less crowded and probably just as—or more—pristine and accommodating as some of the more popular destinations.
+And don’t forget to leave a review.

-Visting locations without cell service means being a bit more prepared.
-Especially if you’re boondocking far off the beaten path, be sure that your rig is capable of the trek, bring paper or downloaded maps, tell a trusted friend or family where you’re going and when you’ll be back, and don’t forget to pack it in and pack it out.
+Visiting locations without cell phone service requires you to be a bit more prepared.
+If you’re boondocking far off the beaten path, be sure that your rig is capable of the trek, bring paper or downloaded maps, tell a trusted friend or family where you’re going and when you’ll be back, and don’t forget to pack it in and pack it out.

 But why not use the long weekend for one last cold weather hoorah?
 Put your head in the clouds at a high elevation, or head north into a chillier climate.
-You will likely still have warm days but cooler nights.
-Nothing a lower-degree sleeping bag or extra quilt can’t fix!
+You will likely still have warm days but cooler nights—but that’s nothing a lower-degree sleeping bag or extra quilt can’t fix.

-Plus, some ski resorts, like Mt.
-Hood and Breckenridge, will still be open through the holiday.
+Plus, some ski resorts, like Breckenridge in Colorado, may still be open through the holiday for spring skiing.
 Why not mix your favorite summer and winter activities into one weekend?

 Moochdock at a Friend’s House

-Moochdocking is a great way to camp regardless of the event because you not only have access to plug in your rig, but you can also use this as an opportunity to reconnect with loved ones.
+Moochdocking is a great way to camp because you not only have access to plug in your rig, but you can also use this as an opportunity to reconnect with loved ones.
 They can hopefully share a wealth of local tips and recommendations for the area, too.

-Since Memorial Day festivities only last for a long weekend rather than a week, avoiding places near major airports may not be logistically possible, but if you can, do it!
+Since Memorial Day festivities only last for a long weekend, avoiding places near major airports and large cities may be logistically difficult—but if you can, do it.
 Adding a few extra hours to your trip to avoid airport hubs means fewer crowds and expenses for your weekend getaway.

-Isolated parks across the country, especially in the west, don’t get too busy over Memorial Day weekend because they’re too far from any major access points for people to get there for a three-day weekend.
-Most people aren’t willing to sacrifice that kind of travel time.
-If you have the flexibility, take an extra day off work and make a worthwhile journey towards a relaxing vacation.
+Isolated parks across the country, especially in the west, don’t get as busy over Memorial Day weekend with out-of-state visitors because they’re too far from major access points to make long travel worth it for a 3-day weekend.
+If you have the flexibility, consider taking an extra day off work too.

 Skip Memorial Day Weekend

 If you can, skip Memorial Day weekend itself and instead travel the weekend after.
-You might enjoy warmer temperatures, and beyond that, campgrounds that opened for the holiday will have a week of working the kinks out before you arrive.
-Plus, there will be fewer crowds and more availability as most campers will head out the Monday of Memorial Day weekend.
+You might enjoy warmer temperatures, and beyond that, campgrounds that opened for the holiday will have a week of working out the kinks before you arrive.
+Plus, there will be fewer crowds and more availability as most campers leave on Memorial Day.

-Here are some more tips on how to avoid the Memorial Day weekend crowds:
+Here are some more tips on how to make the most of your Memorial Day camping trip:

 - Pack your own outdoor gear and avoid renting any equipment

-- Fill up on water and gas before you get to the park
+- Fill up on water and gas before you get to a busy destination

 Regardless of whether you make an effort to avoid the Memorial Day weekend crowds, use the time and weather to embrace the outdoors.
-Head out from your camp and explore the surrounding nature and sights.
-Soak it all in!
-And here’s to a great summer ahead.
+Head out from your camp and learn about the surrounding nature and sights.
+Here’s to a great summer ahead.